1940 World Series: Game 5

 Bobo Newsom allowed only three singles and two walks in the shutout, the day after his father died.
 Detroit got on the board on Hank Greenberg's three-run home run after two leadoff singles in the third.
 Next inning, Billy Sullivan drew a leadoff walk, moved to second on a sacrifice bunt and scored on Dick Bartell's double.
 Two walks by starter Junior Thompson and reliever Whitey Moore loaded the bases before Hank Greenberg's sacrifice fly and after another walk, Bruce Campbell's two-run single made it 7–0 Tigers.
 They got another run in the eighth on Johnny Hutchings's wild pitch with two on and were just one win way from the championship heading back to Cincinnati.

 Game 6

 Bucky Walters drew the Reds even with a five-hit shutout.
-He helped his own cause with an RBI fielder's choice in the sixth with the bases loaded off of Johnny Gorsica and a solo home run in the eighth off of Fred Hutchinson.
+He helped his own cause with an RBI fielder's choice in the sixth with the bases loaded off Johnny Gorsica and a solo home run in the eighth off Fred Hutchinson.
 Schoolboy Rowe was knocked out after just 1/3 of an inning, allowing four hits, including RBI singles to Ival Goodman and Jimmy Ripple.
 The Reds' 4–0 win forced a final Game 7.

 Game 7

 Game 7 was over in 1 hour, 47 minutes.
-Detroit and pitcher Bobo Newsom clung to a 1-0 lead, courtesy of Charlie Gehringer's third inning RBI single off of Paul Derringer, until the seventh.
-Leadoff doubles by Frank McCormick and Jimmy Ripple tied the score, followed by a sacrifice bunt and Billy Myers' sacrifice fly for the game-winning (and Series-winning) run.
+Detroit and pitcher Bobo Newsom clung to a 1-0 lead, courtesy of Charlie Gehringer's third inning RBI single off Paul Derringer, until the seventh.
+Frank McCormick hit a leadoff double.
+Jimmy Ripple came up and then hit a double to score McCormick and tie the game.
+Jimmie Wilson came up and delivered a perfect sacrifice bunt to advance Ripple to third base.
+Ernie Lombardi, placed in the game to pinch-hit for Eddie Joost, was then intentionally walked to bring up Billy Myers.
+He hit a sacrifice fly on a ball to deep center that scored Ripple to deliver the go-ahead run.
+While Charlie Gehringer had a leadoff single in the 8th inning, the Tigers would not record a single hit afterwards, with Earl Averill grounding out to clinch the game and Series for the Reds.